7 Cherry Nutrition Facts

 Cherries are drupes, or stone fruits, related to plums and more distantly to peaches and nectarines.
 They have been enjoyed since the Stone Age-pits were found in several Stone Age caves in Europe.
 The Romans carried cherries throughout Europe and England along the routes of conquest.

 This variety is the best known sour cherry or tart cherry.
-It is mostly canned or frozen for use as pie filling or sauce.
+It is mostly canned or frozen for use as pie filling, cherry juice or sauce.

 This variety is the second most popular sweet cherry.
 It is smaller than the Bing and is more heart shaped.
 It has a dark-red skin and a rich flavor.
 Lamberts are available a bit longer than the Bing, usually until the end of August.

-This variety is sweet with a yellow or pinkish skin.
-It is milder and sweeter than the Bing.
+This variety of sweet cherry has a yellow or pinkish skin.
+It offers a good combination of being a little milder and sweeter than the Bing.
 However, this variety is grown in limited quantities.

 If you find many damaged fruits at the market, consider buying cherries somewhere else, as a number of spoiled cherries will start the others to decay.